dongyanghuang/dongyanghuang.github.io/_pages/about.md

 Awards and Honors
 ------
-*2023* &ensp; Third Class Honor for the Best Posters in the Electrorheological and Magnetorheological Academic Forum Dalian 2023.
+*2023* &ensp; Third Class Honor for the Best Posters in the Electrorheological and Magnetorheological Academic Forum Dalian.

 *2021* &ensp; Cover Picture of [Advanced Materials Technologies](https://onlinelibrary.wiley.com/toc/2365709x/2021/6/10), Volume 6, Issue 10.